Approximately 15 percent of couples have trouble getting pregnant, with 40 percent of infertility diagnoses due to male infertility.

 Avoid baths or saunas with very hot temperatures.
 Immersion in hot water increases the temperature in the scrotum leading to damaged sperm production.
 It’s also best to avoid laptop computers and cell phones in the front pocket.
 Overexposure to hot temperatures can take approximately three months to recover healthy sperm production.

 Even though they can make intercourse more enjoyable, most lubricants - including saliva, KY jelly, and olive oil - are toxic to sperm.
 If you do need to use something, the less toxic lubricants are “pre-seed”, mineral oil, and canola oil, but they should be used sparingly.

 Avoid testosterone or testosterone-like products.

 Sometimes men I talk to don’t even realize they are taking testosterone substances.
-These can be either doctor prescribed, recreational for body building, or even over the counter supplements.
+These can be either doctor prescribed, recreational for body building, or even over-the-counter supplements.
 There are many supplements that are sold at nutrition stores that contain testosterone or testosterone-like products.
 These products send messages to the testicles that there is enough testosterone around so the brain can stop sending the signals to make sperm.
-One recent study found that almost 90 percent of men taking these supplements had no sperm.
-If you are taking one of these over the counter supplements, stop immediately.
+One study found that almost 90 percent of men taking these supplements had no sperm.
+If you are taking one of these over-the-counter supplements, stop immediately.
 The damage done is often reversible, but can take three months or longer.
 If you are taking doctor prescribed testosterone, check with your doctor before discontinuing.